Kaioru/PokeDat/README.md

 # PokeDat
-A quick Pokemon Data API.
+A Pokemon Data Infrastructure API thingy thing thang.

+This project is on hold.
+Because Pokemon Super Mystery Dungeon is taking up all my time.